brooklynrail/brooklynrail-platform/content/people/ayanna-dozier.md

 name: Ayanna Dozier
 first_name: Ayanna
 last_name: Dozier
-short_bio: Brooklyn-based artist and writer **Ayanna Dozier** (PhD) centers film, performance, and installation in her artistic work, with a specific concentration on surrealist, conceptual, and feminist practices.
-Her films have screened at festivals across the US and the UK including at Alchemy Film and Moving Image Festival (2021), Prismatic Ground (2022) and Aesthetica Film Festival.
-Among other recognitions, she was a 2022 Wave Hill Winter Workspace Resident.
-Her work has been exhibited at Microscope Gallery and the Block Museum amongst other venues.
-She is the author of Janet Jackson’s _The Velvet Rope_ (2020) and is currently working on a manuscript on the life of abstract film artist Camille Billops.
+short_bio: "**Ayanna Dozier** (PhD) is a Brooklyn-based artist-writer.
+Her art practice centers performance, experimental film, printmaking and photography, using auto-fiction, surrealist, conceptual, and feminist methods.
+Her research on film navigates the history of distribution, archaeology, and radical work of Black feminist experimental filmmakers.
+While her current research and artwork is dedicated to examining how transactional intimacy (like sex work) redistributes care from the private sector into the public, social politics of relations.
+She is currently an assistant professor in communication, emphasis in film, at University Massachusetts, Amherst and is the author of _Janet Jackson’s The Velvet Rope_ (2020)."
 portraits:
   - media: 2022/08/ayanna-dozier
 rail_contributor_url: https://brooklynrail.org/contributor/Ayanna-Dozier